GSA/search-gov-website/admin-center/analytics/queries.md

 * The modules loaded in response to the query (Our [Module Codes]({{ site.baseurl }}/admin-center/analytics/module-codes.html) page provides a key of the codes and names.)
 * The kind of device and browser they were using

-## Clicks from a Query and Queries Leading to a Click
+## Clicks From a Query and Queries Leading to a Click

 Select "View Clicks" to view the top clicked URLs for each query.